 If you’re unsure if your loved one is suffering from abuse or negligence at a LTC home, there are certain warning signs to be aware of:

 - Troubling or sudden changes in behaviour: Emotional upset, withdrawn, non-communicative—especially in staff members’ presence

 - Bruises, wounds, fractures or other unexplained injuries

 - Staff’s inability to explain the resident’s condition

 Horowitz Injury Law will conduct a thorough investigation of a negligence claim, with the intent of securing compensation for the victims, and ensuring that the home is held responsible, to eliminate further instances of abuse.

 If you believe your loved one is the subject of Nursing Home negligence, contact Horowitz Injury Law immediately.
-With nearly 35 years’ experience, our team has the knowledge and expertise to get you the compensation you deserve.
+With 35 years of experience, our team has the knowledge and expertise to get you the compensation you deserve.
 Call today for a free no-obligation consultation: 416-925-4100.